sophgo/tdl_sdk/doc/0-introduction.md

 # Introduction

-This is the Cvitek AI SDK.
+This is the Cvitek TDL SDK.
 It can be used together with Cvitek produced cvimodels.
 The SDK is composed of four parts: core, evaluation, service, app.

 ## Core